ebaby-ak/svg-generator/README.md

 ## Description

-The challenge is to build the back end for the e-commerce site using the starter code provided.
-The starter code includes Express.js and API and uses Sequelize to interact with the e-commerce database.
-The models needed to be completed based on the category criteria listed and the routes needed to be configured based on the relationships.
+The challenge is to build a command-line SVG Logo Generator.
+The Logo is defined by a shape and a color, which is determined through user input.
+The shape options are Circle, Square, or Triangle.
+The color is broader as the user can input either names or hexadecimal values.
+After the user completes the input questions, the logo will be generated within the 'logos' folder and can be viewed in the live server.

 ## User Story